 - (1) What is the date of your agency's most recent VAM study and have all bureaus and vehicles been studied?
 Please briefly describe the results (Add/Reduce/Change vehicle types, sizes, etc.). - (2) From your most recent VAM study, please describe/provide the specific utilization criteria (miles, hours, trips, or other measures) used to justify retention of a vehicle?
-If different criteria are used within the fleet, provide the criteria for each. - (3) From your most recent VAM study, please attach the questions used to conduct the VAM survey (see FMR Bulletin B-43(7)(B).
-If you have multiple surveys, attach the one most often used in your fleet.
+If different criteria are used within the fleet, provide the criteria for each. - (3) If you have completed a VAM study since the implementation of asset level data (ALD) within the Federal Automotive Statistical Tool (FAST), were you able to use ALD to analyze your VAM study results and to help spot resulting VAM recommendations for right sizing your fleet? - (4) From your most recent VAM study, please attach the questions used to conduct the VAM survey (see FMR Bulletin B-43(7)(B)).
+If you have multiple studies, attach the one most often used in your fleet.